 - Conducting individual therapy focused on coping with illness or associated treatments

 - Data collection and entry for specific research projects.

 - Assisting with preparation of manuscripts and/or conference presentations/posters.

 Children through adults with cancer, neurofibromatosis type 1 (NF1), and sickle cell disease are among the patients being evaluated on current protocols.
 Some ongoing and recent topics of research investigations are:

 - Effects of the disease and treatment on neurobehavioral functioning and quality of life

-- Physical activity interventions to remediate cognitive late effects
+- Physical activity interventions to remediate cognitive late effects in pediatric cancer survivors

 - Family functioning in youth with medical illness